 Resource Conservation District

 Step 2: Plan Defensible Space

-Zone 1: This areas should be within 30' of a structure.
+Zone 1: Within 30' of a structure

-Zone 2: This is the intermediate zone, the distance should be between 30' - 100' of a structure.
+Zone 2: Between 30' - 100' of a structure.

 Step 3: Hardscape